Juriy/trainings/bootcamp-lite-book/day-1.md

 1. Environment setup
 --------------------
-To set up environment download node.js form [http://nodejs.org/][1] and Sublime Text 3 from [http://sublimetext.com/3][2]
+First component of our environment setup is NodeJS [http://nodejs.org/][1].
+Download the installer from the website (the huge green button right in the middle of a webpage does that).

 Install node.js.
 Leave all installer defaults except for the installation path.
-It is better **not** to install node.js in `Program Files` in windows, as this folder has special security restrictions.
+It is better **not** to install node.js in `Program Files` in Windows, as this folder has special security restrictions.
 Moreover it has a space in the name which makes typing it in console and configs more problematic.
 To save yourself from trouble create a foler `c:\apps` and install node.js under `c:\apps\nodejs`.

 To check if node.js installed correctly type